Backward doubly stochastic differential equations with or without reflection under weak conditions: Linear growth in and quadratic growth in

-In this section, we study the existence, uniqueness, and maximal solutions for BDSDEs and reflected BDSDEs when the generator $f$ is of quadratic growth with respect to $Z$, and the terminal value \(\xi\) is bounded.
-We will analyze these cases separately in four situations, as the conditions on the generator $f$ concerning $Y$ vary among them.
+In this section, we study the existence and uniqueness for BDSDEs and reflected BDSDEs when the generator $f$ is of quadratic growth with respect to $z$, and the terminal value \(\xi\) is bounded.
+For the sake of clarity, we will divide our results into two subsections.